raj1603chdry/CSE3020-Web-Mining-Labs/WEEK 2/README.md

 ## Available program:

-* link_referrer.py - Displays all the link present in the hierarchy of the root URL - "http://www.vit.ac.in" and the referrer to them as a sub-list
+* _link_referrer.py_ - Displays all the link present in the hierarchy of the root URL - "http://www.vit.ac.in" and the referrer to them as a sub-list

-### Output of link_referre.py
+### Output of link_referrer.py
 ![output of link_referrer.py](output.png)

 ### To run the codes, run the following command on the terminal opened at the current directory